b-crawl/bcrawl/crawl-ref/docs/crawl_manual.rst

   cousins (the Cave Orcs) possess below the ground, descend in search of plunder and adventure.

   Hill Orcs are more robust than Humans.
-Their forte is brute-force fighting, and they are skilled at using most hand weapons (particularly axes, with which they are experts), though they are not particularly good at using missile weapons.
-Hill Orcs are passable users of most types of magic and are particularly skilled with Fire.

-  Many Orcs feel superior to all other species and beings, and they have formed a religion around that idea.
-Only Orcs can worship Beogh, the Orc god.
-They can join Beogh even without an altar whenever an orc priest is in sight.
+Their forte is instinctive fighting, so they can use all melee weapons with equal skill.
+Orcish warriors typically prefer using heavy armour if it is available.

+  Hill Orcs are also decent magic users; some focus on destructive magic or summoning rather than fighting.

+  Most Orcs of the Dungeon worship Beogh, but they are generally particularly attuned to whatever deity they worship.

 Merfolk
   The Merfolk are a hybrid species of half-human, half-fish that typically live